Testimonials let you show off the good side of your business.

-Listen to your customers and if they say something nice, ask them if you can use that in your marketing.
+1. Listen to your customers and if they say something nice, ask them if you can use that in your marketing.
 I bet they say yes.

-Give your customers some tips on what to include in the testimonial.
+3. Give your customers some tips on what to include in the testimonial.
 We all love to hear how awesome we are to work with but the most useful testimonials delve a bit deeper.
 Don’t be afraid of giving your customers an outline of what to write like:

 - How did you help them overcome their specific problem?

 - Did they generate any profit as a result?

 - What did they particularly like about the final copy?